DevRel-Foundation/site/CONTRIBUTING.md

 # Contributing to the DevRel Foundation Site

-Welcome to the DevRel Foundation website project!
+Welcome to the DevRel Foundation.

 We're excited to have you contribute to our mission.

 ## Table of Contents